hotwebmatter/acquia-academy-theming/README.md

 # acquia-academy-theming

-This course on YouTube is pretty good, but it could use an update.
+This Drupal 8 theming course on YouTube is pretty good, but it could use an update.